 We are currently seeing clients both online and in person at 555 4th Street Suite 1 Clovis, CA 93612.

 Equine sessions are provided at a private ranch in Clovis, CA.

 What is the first step for getting started in services?
 And how do I stay in touch?

-You can also join our email list to stay informed about updates as we continue to grow in this first year of business.
-We welcome you to contact us at email@example.com to learn more.
+You can also join our email list to stay informed about updates as we continue to grow.
+We welcome you to contact us at firstname.lastname@example.org to learn more.

 Contact us at 559-472-3981 for a free consultation!